Hackashop on news media content analysis and automated report generation

 In order to encourage scientific and technological advances, the hackashop has a dual format: (1) a traditional workshop format for discussing scientific advances is combined with (2) a preceding hackathon-type event in which participants are provided with news media data and a suite of tools to experiment with novel approaches and solutions.

 Hackashop participants are welcome to participate in one or both activities.
-The workshop day on 19 or 20 April will then bring participants together to share new insights from both research- and experimentation-based work.
+The workshop day on 19 April will then bring participants together to share new insights from both research- and experimentation-based work.
 This call for participation deals with the hackathon track only (see the hackathon website for call for workshop papers.)

 Why participate in the hackathon